 Platforms solve this problem through curation, a process by which they separate the best from the rest.
 YouTube, Reddit and Quora have a community voting system that bubbles up the best content.
 Airbnb has invested heavily in its curation mechanisms because of the high risks involved.
 In some cases, photographers certify hosts’ listings.
 Moreover, the platform has a robust review mechanism that lets each party rate the other.
 A strong curation and trust mechanism is the key source of value provided by the platform owner.
 It is also the most important determiner in the use of many such platforms.

 But why can a larger company not do all of the above as well?
 Typically, disruption happens when the disruptor starts by being inferior on certain parameters as compared to the incumbent.
 If you think of platforms like the ones mentioned above, here’s how it works:

 - These platforms create new sources of supply that had never existed before: No one would have imagined an inventory of travel accommodation composed of the houses of people living in the cities.
 The idea that a global audience could find amateur home video (as is often the case on YouTube) appealing would have been scoffed at.

-- The new sources of supply tend to be inferior and less sophisticated compared to the existing ones: On AirBnB, the average listing, initially, doesn’t compare with established hotels in service quality and targets a price-conscious traveller.
+- The new sources of supply tend to be inferior and less sophisticated compared to the existing ones: On Airbnb, the average listing, initially, doesn’t compare with established hotels in service quality and targets a price-conscious traveler.
 The same dynamic applies when comparing YouTube videos to traditional broadcast.